armytag/langs/speedlang25/grammar.md

 ## Tone

-There are
+There are three tone levels in Shátuu: high, mid, and low.
+Only high and low tones can spread or trigger tone changes, so the mid tone appears to be a neutral unmarked tone.

 ## Syllable Structure

-Syllables take the form CV, where C is any consonant and V is any vowel
+Syllables take the form CV, where C is any consonant and V is any vowel.

 <div class="comparison col4">
 <dt>jexwe<b>š</b>i</dt> <dd>"sleep"</dd>